nih-fmrif/NIMH_repro_2017_03/_episodes/13-tracking_changes_with_git.md

 ---
-title: "Versioning edits with Git"
+title: Versioning edits with Git
 teaching: 30
-exercises: 0
+exercises: 5
 questions:
 - "How do I record changes in Git?"
 - "How do I record notes about what changes I made and why?"